dappforce/subsocial-docs/docs/develop/grill-light/extension/Registry.md

 ## Creating An Extension Entry

-We need to extend the **ExtensionEntry** interface to create values for the extension related details like Modal, Extension and Schema Name.
+We need to extend the **Extension** interface to create values for the extension related details like Modal, Extension and Schema Name.

-You need to create the **index.tsx** file inside the **components/extension/url** directory.
+You need to create the **index.tsx** file inside the **components/Extensions/url** directory.

 ```ts
 import { Extension } from "../types"